Lookbehind-SAM: k steps back, 1 step forward: Lookbehind optimizer

-The pseudo-code for Lookbehind is described in Figure \ref{fig:algs} (right).
-Although Lookbehind and Lookahead+SAM share a similar nature, they exhibit notable distinctions.
-Firstly, in addition to synchronizing the fast weights (line 2), Lookbehind also synchronizes the perturbed fast weights (line 3).
-Furthermore, the minibatch is sampled before the inner loop (line 4).
-Moreover, at each inner step, Lookbehind performs $k$ ascent steps of SAM by preserving the previously perturbed slow weights (line 7) and introducing further perturbations in the subsequent inner step (line 6); corresponding descent steps are tracked and the slow weights are updated accordingly (line 8).
-After $k$ steps, a linear interpolation of the fast and slow weights, akin to Lookahead+SAM, is conducted.
+($\phi_{t, 1}$, $\cdots$, $\phi_{t, k}$), where fast weights are updated using the gradients from $k$ ascent SAM steps.
+Then, the slow weights are updated toward the fast weights through linear interpolation.
+Even though both methods entail the same number of gradient computations, Lookbehind has a stabilizing effect over Multistep-SAM by combining the gradient information.

-Finally, both algorithms are adapted to ASAM by using the component-wise rescaling \eqref{eq:ASAM} in the inner loop updates.
+The pseudo-code for Lookbehind is in Algorithm \ref{alg:lookbehind}.
+After synchronizing the fast weights (line 2) and the perturbed weights (line 3), we sample a minibatch (line 4) and perform $k$ ascent steps of SAM by preserving the previously perturbed slow weights (line 7) and introducing further perturbations in the subsequent inner step (line 6); corresponding descent steps are tracked and the fast weights are updated accordingly (line 8).
+After $k$ steps, a linear interpolation of the fast and slow weights is conducted (line 10).
+We note that the slow weight step size, $\alpha$, can be set in an adaptive manner during training, without requiring hyperparameter tuning (see \cref{sec:adaptive_alpha}).